The Exchange (2021 film): Plot

 Not everything goes smoothly for Stéphane, The school bullies target him for racist abuse by pasting his photo onto a newspaper about terrorists.
 Persistent goading on the soccer field leads to Stéphane headbutting the offending player.
 Gary uses the red carding as pretext to denigrate the benched player leading to a heated outpouring against the town and its White Squirrel mascot from Stéphane.
 Seeing Gary's jealous and spiteful behavior for what it is Diane breaks up with him.

 With his relations with the town souring, Stéphane's rocky friendship with Tim takes a nosedive.
 Earlier Stéphane had swapped Tim's presentation video for one the pair had drunkenly made wherein Tim proclaimed his appreciation for Brenda, with the intent she will see it and the two will finally get together.
 Instead the video ends up played for the whole class, humiliating Tim and driving a wedge between the friends.
 Stéphane moves out of Tim's home to stay with Brenda and her brothers, the Crowfoots.
 The Crowfoots are themselves on the outskirts of town "polite society" being First Nations and thus sympathetic to Stéphane's treatment by the other townspeople.

 When the White Squirrel float is found destroyed Stéphane is blamed, Gary particularly insistent he's the culprit.
 At the White Squirrel parade Stéphane is arrested in front of the whole town.
 Tim, despite their differences, makes an impassioned plea in his defense with his father stepping forward with an alibi.
-The suspicion of guilt falls on Gary, who first protests his alibi of having sex with Diane at the time.
-However she is among the crowd and angrily refutes this claim, having previously broken up with him.
+The suspicion of guilt falls on Gary, who first protests, offering his alibi of having sex with Diane at the time.
+However, she is among the crowd and angrily refutes this claim, having previously broken up with him.
 Caught very publicly in a lie and crime, Gary makes a run for it but is quickly clotheslined by Brenda's brother and arrested.
 A now exonerated Stéphane and Tim patch up their relationship.
 Events prove cathartic for many as Tim's parents finally discuss their financial problems openly while Tim and Brenda kiss.